1. Getting Started#

 area = 3 * 4 / 2

-In Python, variable names can contain any combination of letters, numbers, and underscores (_).
-Variables cannot start with a number; spaces, dots, and other symbols are not allowed in variable names.
+In Python, variable names can consist of any combination of letters and underscores (_).
+Names can also include numbers, but can’t start with a number.
+Spaces, dots (.), and other symbols are not allowed in variable names.
+So geese, top50dogs and nine_lives are valid variable names, but goose teeth, tropical.fish and 9_lives are not.

 The main reason to use variables is to temporarily save results from expressions so that you can use them in other expressions.
 For instance, now you can use the area variable anywhere you want the area of the triangle.